BryanRej/Account-Manager/README.md

 <h1>Account Manager</h1>

 <h2>Description</h2>
-The project simulates user account creation and log-in mechanisms with the help of Hashlib and getpass Python libraries.
+The project simulates a user account creation and log-in process with the help of Hashlib and getpass Python libraries.
 <br />